Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Acknowledgments

-\begin{acks} This research is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 1 (T1 251RES2508) and MOE AcRF TIER 3 Grant (MOE-MOET32022-0001).
-The authors would like to thank Jiafeng Guo (Institute of Computing Technology, CAS) for insightful suggestions on note automation and Sahajpreet Singh (National University of Singapore) for early high-level discussions.
+This research is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 1 (T1 251RES2508) and MOE AcRF TIER 3 Grant (MOE-MOET32022-0001).
+We thank Sahajpreet Singh (National University of Singapore) for early conversations related to the Community Notes concept.